Spaier/Spaier.Recaptcha/README.md

 2. Apply `ValidateRecaptcha` attribute to an action.

+`Configurations` defines allowed configurations for an action.
+If none is specified you can use any configuration.
+If only one is specified you can omit configuration token.

-AllowedAction works with V2 or V3.
+`AllowedAction` works with V2 or V3.
 Don't specify to skip action check.

-MinimumScore works with V3 and defaults to 0.5
+`MinimumScore` works with V3.
+Defaults to `0.5`.

+`UseModelErrors` determines whether errors will be added to MVC Model.
+True by default.

 You can pass a recaptcha response to an action by using the `FromRecaptchaResponseAttribute` with any method parameter derived from the `IRecaptchaResponse`.